varigence/docs/bimlflex/getting-started/index.md

 This guide contains:

-* Introductory videos that give you an overview of BimlFlex's features, and to get you familiar with them quickly.
+* Introductory videos that give you an overview of BimlFlex's features, and to get you familiar with them quickly
-* The First Project Walkthrough - a starter guide for an end-to-end BimlFlex project from the initial configuration all the way to delivery.
+* The First Project Walkthrough - a starter guide for an end-to-end BimlFlex project from the initial configuration all the way to delivery
+* A first high level overview of how the BimlFlex ecosystem can be configured and used
-* Instructions on how to access sample metadata, settings and configurations that cover many real-world scenarios.
+* Instructions on how to access sample metadata, settings and configurations that cover many real-world scenarios

 ## Introductory Videos